pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 There are some extreme circumstances where these error messages can be inadvertently triggered by your site code without an actual server error.
 Be aware if you are implementing a site using a module such as services.

-There are some extreme circumstances where these error messages can be inadvertently triggered by your Drupal site code without an actual server error.
+There are some extreme circumstances where these error messages can be inadvertently triggered by code on a a Drupal powered site without an actual server error.
 Be aware if you are implementing a site using a module such as services.

 If you feel that you reached one of these messages in error, please submit a support ticket through your dashboard describing the full URL and circumstances which led to the error.